Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 The calculation for the odometer ("distance" field in the FIT file) was confirmed to use changes in latitude + longitude, not SOG.
 The odometer wasn't intended to be part of the investigation but the degraded data presented an opportunity.
 The calculation was very easy to confirm, simply by looking for points where the positional speed and doppler speed differed greatly, and comparing them to the odometer change.

-The fix quality indicator saved by APPro provides some additional insights, both in terms of HDOP and the manner in which fields get written to FIT files, including how they "freeze" if they are not updated prior to the next FIT record.
+The fix quality indicator saved by APPro provided some additional insights, both in terms of HDOP and the manner in which fields get written to FIT files, including how they "freeze" if they are not updated prior to the next FIT record.
 The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values may be lost if not already written to the file, and there is an implication that values will persist, if not updated.

-The COROS files provided limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
-The normal value for the APEX 2 Pro and VERTIX 2 was 0.4, but values exceeding 3.0 (and sometimes up to 5.0) occurred when the watches were wrapped in foil.
+The COROS files provided limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch is not being degraded, and when it is wrapped in foil.
+The typical HDOP value for the APEX 2 Pro and VERTIX 2 was 0.4, but values exceeding 3.0 (and sometimes up to 5.0) occurred when the watches were wrapped in foil.